Councils of Alexandria: Council of 321

-In 321 was held the council that first condemned Arius, then parish priest of the section of Alexandria known as Baucalis.
-After his condemnation Arius withdrew to Palestine, where he secured the powerful support of Eusebius of Caesarea.
+In 321, Alexander I of Alexandria held the council that first condemned Arius, then parish priest of the section of Alexandria known as Baucalis.
+After his condemnation Arius withdrew to Palestine, where he secured the powerful support of Eusebius of Nicomedia.

-Councils of 326-350
+Council of 326

 At the Council of 326, Athanasius of Alexandria was elected to succeed the aged Alexander, and various heresies and schisms of Egypt were denounced.

+Council of 340

-In 339 or 340, nearly one hundred bishops met at Alexandria, declared in favor of Athanasius, and vigorously rejected the criticisms of the Eusebian faction at Tyre.
-At a council in 350, St. Athanasius was replaced in his see.
+In a year between 338 and 340, nearly one hundred bishops met at Alexandria, where they declared in favor of Athanasius, rejecting the charges brought against him by the Eusebian faction at the First Synod of Tyre.
+The council published an encyclical to this effect.

+Council of 346

+In 346, Athanasius gathered 94 bishops to hold a council, where they signed the Serdican encyclical.

+Council of 350

+At a council in the year 350, Athanasius was replaced in his see.

 Council of 362

-In 362 was held one of the most important of these councils.
-It was presided over by St. Athanasius and St. Eusebius of Vercelli, and was directed against those who denied the divinity of the Holy Spirit, the human soul of Christ, and God's divinity.
+After the death of George of Cappadocia, Athanasius returned to the see of Alexandria, and shortly thereafter called the council of 362.
+This council was a major turning point in the conflict with the Arian movement over issues regarding the Trinity, the Holy Spirit, the human soul of Christ, and God's divinity.
+Athanasius and Eusebius of Vercelli presided over the council, and Athanasius read his Apologia de Fuga aloud to the attendees, who included some Marmaricans.

 Mild measures were agreed on for those apostate bishops who repented, but severe penance was decreed for the chief leaders of the major heresies.
+The council published two documents, the Epistula Catholica and the Tomus ad Antiochenos.

 Council of 363

+In 363, another council met under Athanasius for the purpose of submitting to the new Roman Emperor Jovian an account of the truth faith.

+Council of 364

+The council of 364 had a similar purpose to the council of 363.

+Council of 370

-In 363, another council met under St. Athanasius for the purpose of submitting to the new Roman Emperor Jovian an account of the truth faith.
-Somewhat similar was the purpose of the Council of 364.
-That of 370 approved the action of Pope Damasus I in condemning Ursacius of Singidunum and Valens of Mursa (see Arianism), and expressed its surprise that Auxentius of Milan was yet tolerated at Milan.
+The council of 370 approved the action of Pope Damasus I in condemning Ursacius of Singidunum and Valens of Mursa (see Arianism), and expressed its surprise that Auxentius of Milan was yet tolerated at Milan.

+Council of 399

 In 399, the council of Alexandria condemned, without naming him, the writings of Origen.

-The Last Councils
+Council of 430

-In 430, St. Cyril of Alexandria made known to the bishops of Egypt the letter of Pope Celestine I, in which a pontifical admonition was conveyed to the heresiarch Nestorius.
+In 430, Cyril of Alexandria made known to the bishops of Egypt the letter of Pope Celestine I, in which a pontifical admonition was conveyed to the heresiarch Nestorius.
 In this council the bishops warned him that unless he retracted his errors, confessed the Catholic faith, and reformed his life, they would refuse to look on him as a bishop.

+Council of 633

 In 633, the patriarch Cyrus of Alexandria held a council in favour of the Monothelites, with which closed the series of these deliberative meetings of the ancient Church of Egypt.